nathanvda/cocoon/README.markdown

 In normal cases we create a new nested object using the association relation itself.
 This is the cleanest way to create a new nested object.

+_Note_ If you are using `link_to_add_association` with a has_one association, the existing associated object will be destroyed whenever this method is called for that association.

 This used to have a side-effect: for each call of `link_to_add_association` a new element was added to the association.
 This is no longer the case.